-59. In response to the question posed by the court, Union of India filed response affidavit stating that in Union Territories Daman and Diu and Dadra and Nagar Haveli, for Group 'B', it is opened to candidates from all over India.
-Local candidates with domicile certificate get additional twenty per cent marks.
+- 59. In response to the question posed by the court, Union of India filed response affidavit stating that in Union Territories Daman and Diu and Dadra and Nagar Haveli, for Group 'B', it is opened to candidates from Local candidates with domicile certificate get additional all over India. twenty per cent marks.
 Response filed by the Union of India that there is PAN India reservation for Group 'B' services of Daman and Diu and Dadra and Nagar Haveli, no authenticated documents/format of any application for Group 'B' posts conducted by Daman and Diu was produced before us.
-Even assuming that there is such PAN India reservation for recruitment of
+Even assuming that there is such PAN India reservation for recruitment of Group 'B' conducted by the Union Territory of Daman and Diu, when there are Scheduled Castes/Scheduled Tribes as notified in the Presidential Order (Reorganisation Act, 1987 in respect of SCs/STs), there cannot be PAN India reservation as it is not in accordance with the constitutional scheme. - 60.
+Pointing out that services in the Union Territories are different from All India Services and that the mode of recruitment are also different, in para (29) of Subhash Chandra and another v.
+Delhi SubordinateService Selection Board and others (2009) 15 SCC 458, it was held as under:-